WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 outside the source or target is reached.
 Bytes written before the trap stay written.

+(Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and writing only individual bytes.)

-Note that the semantics require bytewise accesses, so a trap that might result from, say, reading a sequence of several words before writing any, will have to be handled carefully: the reads that succeeded will have to be written, if possibe.
+Note that the semantics require bytewise accesses, so a trap that might result from, say, reading a sequence of several words before writing any, will have to be handled carefully: the reads that succeeded will have to be written, if possible.

 ### `data.drop` instruction